 Second, we respectfully request that you include the language from the Burial Equity for Guards and Reserves Act that would end the V.A.'s existing practice of punishing state veterans' cemeteries that bury the spouses, minor children, or unmarried adult children of those service members by conditioning federal grants on a cemetery's compliance with existing burial eligibility criteria.
-Under our legislation, the Secretary could not prohibit funds from being used to inter any member of a reserve component of the Armed Forces whose service was terminated under conditions other than dishonorable, any member of the Reserve Officers' Training Corps (ROTC) whose death occurs while a member of the ROTC and the spouses of those members described above-allowing the Federal government to punish states for determining eligibility for their cemeteries overreaches on what should be a decision left to the states.
+Under our legislation, the Secretary could not prohibit funds from being used to inter any member of a reserve component of the Armed Forces whose service was terminated under conditions other than dishonorable, any member of the Army or Air National Guard whose service was released under conditions other than dishonorable, any member of the Reserve Officers' Training Corps (ROTC) whose death occurs while a member of the ROTC and the spouses of those members described above allowing the Federal government to punish states for determining eligibility for their cemeteries overreaches on what should be a decision left to the states.